Guest Post by J.R. Duren – Highya.com

 Big Hospital Expenses

 If an unexpected trip to the hospital ends up costing you hundreds or thousands of dollars out of pocket, don’t immediately use your credit card(s) to pay the balance.
 You can negotiate the bill, and you may be able to set up a payment plan with the hospital that has an interest rate much lower (in some cases, 0%) than what your credit card has.
+This can be a big expensive and one you should almost never buy using credit cards.

 Wrapping It Up: Be Wise with Your Plastic